brooks-builds/axum_x_twitter_clone/README.md

   - [x] optionally can be response to response
   - [x] posts are stored in postgres
   - [x] post are validated before storing in database
-  - [x] cannot reply to a deleted post
 - [x] get a list of all top-level posts
   - [x] text
   - [x] likes